Why we wrote this guide

 YouTube Ownership Conflicts

-Conflicts within YouTube come as a result of multiple CMS partners placing more than 100% ownership on a single asset.
+Conflicts within YouTube come as a result of multiple CMS partners placing more than 100% ownership on a single asset in a territory.

 When in conflict, an asset will continue to generate revenue, however royalties will not be paid out until the conflict is resolved.
 When an asset goes into conflict, the owners are made aware via the CMS console.
 They are encouraged to connect with each other to achieve resolution.